cheersanimesh/open_innovation-CommWDeaf/README.md

 4. Go to Backend folder and Run The cnn_model.py to train the model
 5. With an h5 file now generated, start the flask server by running final_server1.py
 6. Start server.js in Backend folder using NODE JS
-7. Start the react development front ends erver using node package module
+7. Start the react development front end server using node package module
 8. With the communication now established open the front end content
 9. click on start Record to capture frames and Stop Record to stop capturing frames
 10. click on text to speech to convert from text to speech